Keisei Bus: Chiba Green Bus

 The Chiba Green Bus Co., Ltd. (ちばグリーンバス株式会社, Chiba Gurīn Basu Kabushiki-gaisha) is a bus company that demerged from the Sakura Office.

 Outline

 This company was established on 9 February 2000, and started operating bus routes transferred from Keisei Electric Railway on 16 July 2000.
 Bus routes with low earning rate were discontinued or unified, while specialized bus routes in the city of Sakura were established around Sakura Station by a community-based company.

 Since 2010, Chiba Green Bus has operated the MyTown Direct bus, an expressway and midnight bus for commuters and from/to Tokyo.

+In 2025, by the reorganization of the Keisei bus group, Chiba Green Bus was merged and become the Keisei Bus Chiba East Sakura Office.